Open Accessibility Menu

 24/7 Care

 At St. John’s, hospitalists remain on call 24 hours a day, 7 days a week in case of emergencies.
-Your hospitalist should become a familiar face during your stay at the hospital.
-By working with a singular contact, patients can cultivate a relationship with the hospital staff and feel more comfortable bringing up questions and concerns regarding their care.
+Your hospitalist should become a familiar face during your stay at the health system.
+By working with a singular contact, patients can cultivate a relationship with the health system staff and feel more comfortable bringing up questions and concerns regarding their care.

 /